BowlOfSoup/CouchbaseMigrationsBundle/README.md

 Couchbase Migrations Bundle
 ===========================

-With this Symfony bundle you can generate and execute migrations a Couchbase database.
+With this Symfony bundle you can generate and execute migrations on a Couchbase database.
 It works kind of like [Doctrine Migrations](https://github.com/doctrine/migrations).
 * Generate blank migrations and fill them to e.g. make new indexes on buckets or upsert/remove documents.
-* It keeps in check which migrations have already been executed and which still need to be done.
+* It keeps in check which migrations that have already been executed and which still need to be done.
 * Usable via Symfony commands.

 Prerequisites
 -------------
-* PHP 7.0 or higher
+* PHP 8.3 or higher with Couchbase extension
-* Couchbase SDK for PHP installed ([How to install](https://developer.couchbase.com/documentation/server/current/sdk/php/start-using-sdk.html)).

 Installation and setup
 ----------------------